 When meals are delivered to the school the school will check the temperature and the count.
 If the count matches the number of meals delivered, there will be sufficient meals to distribute to all students on the weekly distribution report.

 - The most common is where the parent selected the meal but did not finish checking out.

-- The parent completed the order, but the caterer needed to make a substitution (Covid has increased shortages, requiring substitutions).
+- The parent completed the order, but the caterer needed to make a substitution.
 This is further outlined in our Terms of Service.

 - Upon receipt of meals each day school confirms menu counts, which validates distribution availability.
 The school should advise the caterer on shortages (w/cc to LD).
 Or advise parents/guardians if an error occurred.

 - Check with the school on the Weekly Distribution Report they use for delivery to see if there was something in error (i.e. wrong classroom, different name, etc.).